 To familiarize yourself with the basic concepts in blogging, see The Blogging Revolution from Wired.
 The ideas this article presents are applicable to all blogs, including this one.
 Also, consider what Jacob Nielsen suggests about writing for the web in “How Users Read on the Web.”

 Posts are your blog’s main content — posts address the blog’s topic and usually appear with a regular frequency — at least once a week.
 Posts should all follow a certain structure and style.
-Along those lines, be sure that:
+Along those lines, be sure that you:

-- You give the entry an original title and tagline.
+- Give the entry an original title and headline (sometimes called a subtitle — text that further details the title).
 These should not only inform about your post’s general topic, but give some idea about your position on the topic.

-- You use an inverted pyramid strategy: put the most information at the top of the entry and the less important near the bottom.
+- Use an inverted pyramid strategy: put the most important information at the top of the entry and the less important near the bottom.
 Make your content scannable: use headers, sub-headers, bold text, short paragraphs, and a tagline.

-- Your post is readable.
+- Make the post readable.
 Preview your entries before submitting them; this practice gives you the opportunity to make your entry as readable as possible.
 WordPress supplies a lovely “Preview” button in the “Publish” box.
 Take advantage of it.
 Or use a service like Medium that uses a WYSIWYG interface.
-Be sure your fonts are legible.
+Be sure your fonts are legible for the screen.

-- You use categories and keywords, or “tags.”
-Use tags to further classify your entry, like hashtags on Twitter.
+- Use categories and keywords, or “tags.”
+Keywords further classify your entry, like hashtags on Twitter.
 Select words that are applicable to your entry.
 Some platforms might not use this organization technique.

-- You follow a consistent citation style and use standard conventions when writing in the liberal arts.
+- Follow a consistent citation style (one appropriate for the screen — not for paper) and use standard conventions when writing in the liberal arts.

-- You proofread and revise your entry before publishing it.
+- Proofread and revise your entry before publishing it.
 Remember, anyone can access the blog, so you want to publish only polished writing, as it reflects on your credibility.
 Also, a sloppy blog is sure to get ignored by the community.

-- Finally, and perhaps most importantly, have a clear focus, or argument.
+- Have a clear focus, or argument.
 If you don’t know what your point is, then your readers certainly will not.

 What are some of your favorite blogs?
-Let us know what they are and why they are your favorites by adding a link below.
-Or, suggest ideas to me on Twitter.
+Let us know what they are and why they are your favorites by responding below.
+Or, suggest ideas to me on Twitter or Slack.